 A day after US President Joe Biden issued a thumbs-up for Kyiv’s use of American-made ATACMS missiles up to 180 miles within Russia, European leaders have been cautious about sending the message that their respective approvals are soon to follow.

-Speaking on Monday at the G-20 summit in Brazil, British Prime Minister Keir Starmer played his cards close to the vest, explaining that he would not be “going into operational details” about easing such restrictions “because the only winner, if we were to do that, is [Russian President Vladimir] Putin.”
+Speaking on Monday at the G-20 summit in Brazil, British Prime Minister Keir Starmer played his cards close to the vest, explaining that he would not be “going into operational details” about easing such restrictions “because the only winner if we were to do that is [Russian leader Vladimir] Putin.”

-For months, even before Starmer replaced Conservative PM Rishi Sunak in July, the UK has pressed the issue that Ukraine should be allowed to use British-gifted Storm Shadow missiles, and Starmer repeated that sentiment in Rio de Janeiro.
+For months, even before Starmer replaced Conservative PM Rishi Sunak in July, the UK has argued that Ukraine should be allowed to use British-gifted Storm Shadow missiles.
+Starmer repeated that sentiment in Rio de Janeiro.

-One of his junior Defense ministers echoed those thoughts in London, going so far as to say the UK will “align with our allies” on such decisions.
+One of his junior Defense ministers echoed those thoughts in London, saying the UK would “align with our allies” on such decisions.

-Meanwhile, Germany has stuck to its guns in its refusal to send Kyiv its own long-range missiles, the Taurus, which has a range nearly twice as long as that of the ATACMS.
+Meanwhile, Berlin has continued its refusal to send Kyiv the Taurus air-launched cruise missile (ALCM), which has a range nearly twice as long as that of the ATACMS.

 Instead, Berlin has offered a new shipment of 4,000 AI-guided drones.